 Larry Reves died young, in the late 1970s, leaving his high-school sweetheart Debbie widowed; he had one son.
 Debbie, who was Frank's cousin, has also passed away.

-Dave Moorman is now a minister in ??.
+Dave Moorman is now a pastor in ??.

 Other high-school bands of the time and place: